 EARLY LIFE CAREER

-Janus Al-Najeeb, first age group competition, year 2009.
-I can’t remember the tournament but i was held in Isulan.
+Janus Al-Najeeb, first age group competition, the year 2009.
+I can’t remember the tournament, but I held in Isulan.
 Maybe I was 7 that time.
 I lost first round and that was the moment that I realized that I loved the sport. (said on Philtennis interview)

-I just got 1 attempt.
-After that, i practiced hard and I did not aspire to get a gold medal for the fact that Region 12 have tons of unpredictable players. (he said Philtennis)
+I just got one attempt.
+After that, I practiced hard, and I did not aspire to get a gold medal for the fact that Region 12 has tons of unpredictable players. (he said Philtennis)

 First SRAA, first Palaro.
-My partner Nicole Gorospe did not dream to be in Palaro, Because there were players a head of us that are more skilled.
+My partner Nicole Gorospe did not dream to be in Palaro, Because there were players ahead of us that are more skilled.
 But we still fought until we got the first Philippine prestigious tennis title crowned.

 ” In playing tennis, my greatest memorable experience is whenever I fall or stumble at the court, I always stand up.
-I believe that it is more embarrassing to not picking yourself up rather than falling a million times.
+I believe that it is more embarrassing to not picking yourself up rather than dropping a million times.

-I have many downfalls in my tennis career and I set that as my motivation and inspiration.
+I have many downfalls in my tennis career, and I set that as my motivation and inspiration.
 For a player to fights and win or to learn “.

 My motto is.
-“There’s a single light in every darkness” because we should aspire on catching that light or what we called “dream”.
+“There’s a single light in every darkness” because we should aspire on catching that light or what we called “dream.”

 I am aspiring to be a part of a varsity team at UP Diliman.
-Not only for tennis but also my academics.
+Not only for tennis but also for my academics.

 - Discipline – when it’s time for training, train.
 Learn from your mistakes and follow your coaches and parents.
 Give precious time and moment for tennis.

 - Patience – improving at tennis takes years.
-Perfecting one stroke is as hard as it could be but never stop learning which leads us to… our number 3.
+Perfecting one stroke is as hard as it could be but never stop learning which leads us to our number 3.

-- Balance – tennis can be time consuming and it could steal time at your school.
+- Balance – tennis can be time-consuming, and it could steal time at your school.
 Balance it.
 Becoming a great student and player is one way of success.